estkme-group/openeuicc/README.md

 There are two variants of this project:

 - OpenEUICC: The full-fledged privileged variant.
-Intended to be run as a privileged system app (inside `/system/priv-app`) and serve as the system LPA.
-This can be used to manage all kinds of eSIM chips, embedded or removable.
-  - The privileged variant can be imported to build along with AOSP by simply placing this repository and its [dependencies](https://gitea.angry.im/PeterCxy/android_prebuilts_openeuicc-deps) inside the AOSP tree.
-  - Notes:
-    - This repository contains submodules.
-If inclusion in `manifest.xml` is required, remember to set the `sync-s` option.
-    - **Only the latest AOSP release** is supported for building.
-Older versions of AOSP are still compatible with the app itself, but it may not compile within the old AOSP trees.
-For older versions, consider building the app with `gradle` or a newer AOSP source tree and simply import as a prebuilt apk.
+  - Due to its privilege requirement, OpenEUICC must be placed inside `/system/priv-app` and be signed with the platform certificate.
+  - The preferred way to including OpenEUICC in a system image is to [build it along with AOSP](#building--aosp-).
 - EasyEUICC: Unprivileged version that can run as a user app.
-An eSIM chip must include the certificate of EasyEUICC in its ARA-M field in order to grant access without system privileges.
-This is intended for removable eSIM chips such as those provided by eSTK.
+  - Due to obvious security requirements, EasyEUICC is only able to access eSIM chips whose [ARF/ARA](https://source.android.com/docs/core/connect/uicc#arf) contains the hash of EasyEUICC's signing certificate.
-  - Prebuilt EasyEUICC apks can be downloaded [here](https://gitea.angry.im/PeterCxy/OpenEUICC/releases)
+  - Prebuilt release-mode EasyEUICC apks can be downloaded [here](https://gitea.angry.im/PeterCxy/OpenEUICC/releases)
   - For removable eSIM chip vendors: to have your chip supported by official builds of EasyEUICC, include the ARA-M hash `2A2FA878BC7C3354C2CF82935A5945A3EDAE4AFA`

-Building
+Building (Gradle)
 ===

 Make sure you have all submodules cloned and updated by running